hpcleuven/VscDocumentation/source/compute/portal/ondemand.rst

 --------------

 This interactive app allows you to run an RStudio session on the cluster.
-In the 'Toolchain year and R version' drop-down menu, you can choose the version of R module that would be loaded for your session (such as ``R/4.2.2-foss-2022b``).
+In the 'R version' drop-down menu, you can choose the version of R module that would be loaded for your session (such as ``R/4.4.1-foss-2023b``).
+By default, the ``R-bundle-CRAN`` module is also loaded for hundreds of generic R packages.
-Additionally, the ``R-bundle-CRAN`` and ``R-bundle-Bioconductor`` modules can be loaded on top of the base R module to provide easy access to hundreds of preinstalled packages.
+Additionally, the ``R-bundle-Bioconductor`` module can be loaded on top of the base R module to provide easy access to hundreds of preinstalled bioinformatics packages.

 It is also possible to use locally installed R packages with RStudio, see :ref:`R package management<r_package_management_standard_lib>`.